mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-08-23-slis-slos-error-budgets-and-burn-rates.md

 2. Then you **pick thresholds for the SLIs to indicate if the system is operating at an acceptable level**, that is, you define your SLOs.

 3. Inherent in those SLOs is an error budget; how often the SLI is allowed to fall below the threshold in a given period before the system is considered to be operating at an unacceptable level.
-Finally you **configure an alert based on how fast your system is burning through its error budget**, e.g. if it has burned through 5% of the error budget in the last hour, you decide that signals a significant event, and you should page the on-caller.
+Finally you **configure an alert based on how fast your system is burning through its error budget**, e.g. you might decide that if the system burned through 5% of the error budget in the last hour, that signals a significant event, and you should page the on-caller.

 That's it, you now have highly contextual alerts that are based on the affected user experience.
 Now let's take a step back and look at some of the details I skimmed over.